The 1992 Volvo 240GL

 Since Volvo made these cars (practically unchanged) for close to 20 years, there are still a good number of them on the road.
 In recent years, a younger crowd has taken to snatching up these once “soccer Mom cars” to modify.
 Given their unkillable engines, they’re a good candidate for modifications.
 I prefer to leave mine as “stock” as I can.
 Their value is increasing exponentially, especially the wagon version (commonly referred to as the “245”).
 In fact, well-known classic car insurer Hagerty named the Volvo 240 wagon to its “Bull Market List” for 2022, noting a higher than average rise in value for what was once a very common and mocked family car.

-This area of my website will be used to document “Gustav’s” journey from barely drive-able, to “looker”.
+This area of my website will be used to document “Granny’s” journey from barely drive-able, to “looker”.
 If you’re a Volvo enthusiast, I hope you’ll enjoy this journey.
 If you’re a Virginia-based Volvo owner and would like to join the Coastal Virginia Chapter of the Volvo Club of America, check us out here.

 Purchased: March 1, 2022